 Evidence the child depends on you:

-- A photocopy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
+- A copy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
 This must be in your name and must list each of your dependent children.
 It should be dated no more than one year before the date of application or start of your course, whichever is earlier.

-- If your child doesn’t live with you but is still financially dependent on you, you should send photocopies of evidence to show this.
+- If your child doesn’t live with you but is still financially dependent on you, you should send copies of evidence to show this.
 For example, evidence of Child Support Agency payments, payments to an ex-partner, or a solicitor’s letter or legal papers confirming the shared custody agreement.